luqiang21/Learning-Notebook/C++_notes.md

 - inheritance
 - polymorphism

+## Basic Interview Questions
+#### Definitions of class and object
+- A class is a user defined data type declared with keyword class that has data and functions.
+Members whose access is governed by three specifiers: private, protected and public.
+- An object is an instance of a class.
+It is also a variable of class type.

+#### what is polymorphism?
+- Polymorphism means having multiple forms of one thing.
+    - overloading (compile time)
+        - It provides multiple definitions of the same function by changing signature i.e changing number of parameters, change datatype of parameters, return type doesn’t play any role.
+    - overriding (runtime)
+        - In inheritance, polymorphism is done, by method overriding, when both super and sub class have member function with same declaration bu different definition.

+#### what is data encapsulation?
+- Encapsulation is an Object Oriented Programming concept that binds together the data and functions that manipulate the data, and that keeps both safe from outside interference and misuse.
+Data encapsulation led to the important OOP concept of **data hiding**.

+#### what is data abstraction?
+- Data abstraction provides only essential information to the outside world (users) and hiding their background details (implementation details).

+#### What makes a class an abstract class?
+- A class is made abstract by declaring at least one of its functions as pure virtual function.

+#### what is inheritance?
+- Inheritance allows us to define a class in terms of another class, which makes it easier to create and maintain an application.
+This also provides an opportunity to reuse the code functionality and fast implementation time.

+#### What are the 5 types of inheritance in C++?
+- single inheritance
+- multiple inheritance
+    - many to one
+- hierarchical inheritance
+    - one to many
+- multilevel inheritance
+- hybrid (virtual) inheritance
+    - combination of Hierarchical and Mutilevel Inheritance.

+#### inline function
+- If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.
+- Advantage
+    - Less overhead and faster program execution as there is no transfer of control from the main program to the function definition whenever function call is encountered.
+- Disadvantage:
+    - program needs more memory space as function definitions are copied at multiple places in the program wherever the function call is encountered.

 ### library function setw():
 - setw() is declared inside #include<iomanip>
 - setw() will set field width.